mor1/databox-store-blob/README.md

     Method: GET
     URL: /api/key/<key>
-    Parameters: replace <key> with documant key
+    Parameters: replace <key> with document key
     Notes: will return the data stored with that key.
-Returns an empty array \[\] if no data is stored
+Returns an empty array 404 {status:404,error:"Document not found."} if no data is stored

     Method: POST
     URL: /api/key/<key>
-    Parameters: Raw JSON body containing elements as follows {data: <data to be stored in JSON fomat>}
+    Parameters: Raw JSON body containing elements as follows {<data to be stored in JSON format>}
     Notes: will insert if the <key> is not in the database and update the document if it is.